vexide/website/src/content/blog/summer-update-24.md

 # draft: true
 ---

-It's been a solid minute since the [initial release of vexide](/blog/posts/vexide-010/) back in May, but we've been busy with development this summer and finally have some important announcements!
+Happy summer everyone!
+It's been a solid minute since the [initial release of vexide](/blog/posts/vexide-010/) back in May, but we've been busy with development and (finally) have some important announcements!

 # Growing Pains & `pros-cli`

-Since this project started, we have always relied on [pros-cli](https://github.com/purduesigbots/pros-cli) for uploading programs to the brain.
+Since this project started, we've always relied on [pros-cli](https://github.com/purduesigbots/pros-cli) for uploading programs to the brain.
 This worked great for a while, but as the scope of things grew and we branched further from dependence on the PROS kernel, pros-cli became a less suitable fit.

 The breaking point for us happened a few months back when I wrote some tutorials on setting up a project and realized that almost *half of the installation instructions* had to do with packaging and troubleshooting pros-cli across various operating systems.
-When it comes to Linux distributions in particular **(not nixos though)**, things can get very messy.
+When it comes to Linux distributions in particular, things can get very messy due to differences in packaging.

-This isn't to fault the PROS project or anything, their CLI works great for them where everything is packaged with a VSCode extension by default, but we are working primarily with Rust tooling here and having users install an entire python toolchain to upload programs seems a little unreasonable.
+This isn't to fault the PROS project or anything, their CLI works great for them where everything is included with a VSCode extension by default, but we're working with Rust tooling here and instructing users install an entire python toolchain to upload programs became a little unreasonable.

 ## Implementing VEX's Serial Protocol in Rust

-Since as early as [January of this year](/blog/protocol-plans.png), we had plans to do USB communication in Rust so that we could perform our own direct uploads without any external programs.
-Well, last month those efforts finally became a reality with the [`vex-v5-serial` crate](https://crates.io/crates/vex-v5-serial).
+Since as early as [January of this year](/blog/protocol-plans.png), we had plans to do our own USB communication in Rust to run direct uploads without any external programs.
+Last month those efforts finally became a reality with the [`vex-v5-serial` crate](https://crates.io/crates/vex-v5-serial).

 <a href="https://github.com/vexide/v5-serial-protocol-rust" target="_blank" rel="noreferrer noopener">